eloots/Pi-Akka-Cluster/Hypriot-OS-Customisation-Instructions.md

 akkapi@node-0's password:
 ```

-With this, you should now be able to log into the _akkapi_ on _node-0_ from the _userxxx_ account on laptop without having to enter a password.
+With this, you should now be able to log into the _akkapi_ on all nodes from the _userxxx_ account on your laptop without having to enter a password.

 ##### Copy the LED driver shared library and install Pi-scripts